ISHA-2112/Classification/README.md

 # Credit_Risk_Analysis
-Credit Risk is assesed by analysing the reputation of our customer.
+Credit Risk is assessed by analysing the reputation of our customers.
 In other words, it indicates the credibility of the borrower.

-In this project I have used a Machine Learning model to predict how likelihood of repayment.
+In this project, I have used a Machine Learning model to predict the likelihood of repayment.
 The model makes use of customer data and provides an analysis of the risk involved.

 The data is acquired from: [DATASET](https://www.kaggle.com/datasets/ppb00x/credit-risk-customers)